Resampling-based multi-resolution false discovery exceedance control: Sequential method

 More precisely, the set $\Se_i$ collects $M$ uniform draws from $\hat{\K}_i$, where $M$ is some large user-specified number.
 The draws could be defined to be with or without replacement; in this paper we draw with replacement.
 Then, for every $\I\in \Se_i$, we compute

 and denote by $\hat{q}^{\I}_i$ the $(1-\alpha)$-quantile of the values $\hat{s}_{g,i}^{\I}$, $g\in \G$.
 Then, we take

 We compute $\hat{q}_1, \hat{q}_2,...$ in this manner until we reach a step where the threshold no longer decreases.
 Alternatively, we could stop after a predetermined number of steps.
-In either case, we then define $\hat{q}_{\inf}$ to be the last obtained threshold, which serves as our approximation of the threshold $q_{\inf}$ from Section \ref{secseq}.
+In either case, we then define $\hat{q}_{\fin}$ to be the last obtained threshold, which serves as our approximation of the threshold $q_{\fin}$ from Section \ref{secseq}.

 This defines the \emph{approximation method}, which is also given Algorithm \ref{a:ap}.
-This algorithm uses all transformations $g\in \G$, but to further increase speed these may be replaced by a random sample from $\G$, as already mentioned in Section \ref{secsetting}.
+This algorithm uses a computational strategy analogous to that of the single-step method, see section B of the Supplementary Material.
+The algorithm uses all transformations $g\in \G$, but to further increase speed these may be replaced by a random sample from $\G$, as already mentioned in Section \ref{secsetting}.
+The method is implemented in the R package \verb|rFDP| \citp{hemerik2025rFDP}.